Ryan Ferguson (footballer)

 Ryan Ferguson (born 29 September 1981) is an Australian rules football coach and former player.
 He currently serves as head coach of the Richmond Football Club in the AFL Women's competition (AFLW).
-Ferguson played 47 AFL matches over five years at the Melbourne Football Club between 2003 and 2007, before a long state league career that included captaining West Adelaide in the South Australian National Football League (SANFL) and winning the club's best and fairest award on three occasions.
+Ferguson played 47 AFL matches over five years at the Melbourne Football Club between 2003 and 2007, before a long state league career that included captaining West Adelaide in the South Australian National Football League (SANFL) and winning the club's best and fairest award on four occasions.
 He joined Richmond as a development coach in 2015 and was appointed the club's AFLW head coach ahead of the 2021 season.

 AFL playing career

 Melbourne (2003-2007)

 Recruited from Victorian Football League (VFL) club Frankston Dolphins in the 2002 National Draft (fifth round selection; number 66 overall), Ferguson was a good contributor to the Demons as a tall defender and fill in ruckman.
 In 2003, Ferguson was listed as one of 28 players to have started his career in the VFL/VFA prior to his AFL Career.